phackt/phackt.github.io/_posts/2020-05-27-git-secrets-in-repositories.markdown

  - Include the data leak check in your continuous delivery process (build factory).
 For example for Github CI see the Github actions Trufflehog and Gitleaks as aforementioned.

-See you soon, next posts will be more internal pentest / windows oriented,
+See you soon, next posts will be more internal pentesting / windows oriented,
 Cheers.